seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 **ARCITE**
 / That's no matter,
 We'll argue that hereafter.
 Come, take courage,
 You shall not die thus beastly.
-Here, sir, drink—
+Here, sir, drink--
-I know you are faint—then I'll talk further with you.
+I know you are faint--then I'll talk further with you.

 **PALAMON**
 Arcite, thou mightst now poison me. /